 Does the P0137 Code Need Serious Attention?

 It is always a good idea to take your car for repairs whenever the check engine light comes on.
-In the case of the P0137 code, it may not cause serious drivability issues but may reduce the car’s fuel economy and your vehicle will start emitting black smoke from the exhaust pipe.
+In the case of the P0137 code, it may not cause serious drivability issues, but it may reduce the car’s fuel economy and your vehicle will start emitting black smoke from the exhaust pipe.
 If the problem is ignored for too long, chances are that other engine components may get damaged as well.

-Can I replace the Sensor Myself?
+Can I Replace the Sensor Myself?

 Yes!
 You can perform O2 sensor replacement procedure yourself provided that you have some expertise when dealing with automobiles.
-In general, you would require an advanced diagnostic scan tool, new O2 sensor, a jack to safely lift the vehicle propane torch and some additional equipment.
+In general, you would require an advanced diagnostic scan tool, new O2 sensor, a jack to safely lift the vehicle propane torch, and some additional equipment.
 If you are a newbie, it is advisable that you take your car to a trained professional who can provide better guidance.

 How Can I Prevent the P0137 Code?